Pryde Family Travel Grant

 Eligibility: Graduate students, medical students, and health care professionals with an interest in food allergy/anaphylaxis.

 Award: Two travel grants valued at $500 each for attendance at an academic program or event related to food allergies.

 *Closed* Deadline for submissions was March 22, 2019

 This grant was established in honour of the Pryde family and friends, and the friends and family of Sean Delaney, who have hosted The Sean Delaney Golf Memorial Classic since 2007, the year that Sean passed away from a severe allergic reaction.

-Meet Melanie Conway and Nancy Ross, who used their grants to present allergy research at two important conferences in 2018.
+Meet Dr. Pauline Azzano and Dr. Lianne Soller, who used their grants to present allergy research at two important conferences in 2019.

 The Robyn Allen Leadership Award

 Eligibility: An individual who has made a unique contribution to the lives of Canadians living with severe allergies through their efforts in education, advocacy, community building, leadership, or fundraising.

 Selection: Winner will be selected by the Award Committee, in conjunction with the Allen family.